taktwerk/tw-guider/README.md

 ---
 ##  Troubleshoot

-User the following commands to troubleshoot run/build issues
+Use the following commands to troubleshoot run/build issues

     flutter clean
     flutter doctor